 Ensuring Spiritual, Moral, Social and Cultural Development

-Cheswardine Primary and Nursery School actively promotes fundamental British values, primarily through our daily collective worship and throughout our curriculum by establishing a strong school ethos supported by effective relationships throughout the school, and providing relevant activities beyond the classroom.
-Pupils are encouraged to regard people of all faiths, races and cultures with respect and tolerance.
+Cheswardine Primary and Nursery School actively promotes fundamental British values, primarily through our collective worship programme and throughout our curriculum by establishing a strong school ethos supported by effective relationships throughout the school, and providing relevant activities beyond the classroom.
+Pupils learn respect and tolerance through our PSHE and RSE curriculum and through our actions towards each other throughout the school.
+Protected characteristics are introduced through books, discussions and assemblies and the community has been consulted when outlining our approaches to these and RSE across the school.
+Pupils are encouraged to regard everyone with respect and tolerance.
 It is expected that pupils should understand that while different people may hold different views about what is ‘right’ and ‘wrong’, all people living in England are subject to its law.
 The school’s ethos and teaching supports the rule of English civil and criminal law.
-We strive to promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
+We strive to promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance for protected characteristics at an age appropriate level.
+These being:

 The Early Years Foundation Curriculum